not2cleverdotme/Python_Projects/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit pull requests, report bugs, and suggest features.
+Please feel free to submit pull requests, and suggest features.

 1. Fork the repository
 2. Create your feature branch